rust-lang/rfcs/text/0000-bang-auto-impls.md

 [drawbacks]: #drawbacks

 * Add's more complexity to the language and compiler.
-* People who aren't aware of this feature might be surprised to learn that their trait implements `!`.
+* People who aren't aware of this feature might be surprised to learn that `!` implements their trait.
 In most cases this won't be a huge problem since their trait *should* implement `!`, however in the cases where it shouldn't they will need to know to opt-out.
 At any rate, `!` is already a rather surprising type in that it can magically transform into other types under the